noahehall/multicloud/providers/aws/services/networkingContentDelivery/vpc-gateways.md

 ## virtual private gateway (VPG)

-- regional, logical edge routing device that sits at the edge of a VPC
+- regional, logical edge routing device that sits inside the boundary of a VPC
   - the VPG is the router on the AWS side of a VPN/DirectConnect connection
 - allows resources outside of your mesh network to communicate with resources inside the mesh network
   - create a VPC connection to a private network (e.g your office corporate network) enabling access to vpc resources